 Bringing higher performance and better quality to rail

 The core components of the Digital Rail for Germany program for the future are the European Train Control System (ETCS) and digital signal towers.
-These sophisticated digital technologies are creating brand new opportunities.
-Ronald Pofalla, Member of the Management Board for Infrastructure, presented the program at the Symposium on Competition and Regulation in the Rail Sector held in Berlin on January 25, 2018: "We are giving development a boost like we've never seen before, and the result will be more trains that have a better on-time rate and are even greener.
+These sophisticated digital technologies are creating brand new opportunities for increasing railway reliability and rail network capacity by up to 20 percent.
+According to Ronald Pofalla, member of the Management Board for Infrastructure at Deutsche Bahn, the program has far-reaching potential for the railway sector: "We are giving development a boost like we've never seen before, and the result will be more trains that have a better on-time rate and are even greener.
 This is a key building block in achieving the transport policy objective of shifting more traffic to rail."

 Digital Rail for Germany